joshraphael/retroachievements/Guides/SOS/guide.md

 3. Go up one level to reach room 23 on the map, where you'll rescue [Anna Tamaro](#survivor-anna) and [Frank Coney](#survivor-frank).

 > [!TIP]
-> If you're unsure how to make the jump above rooms 27 and 28, refer to the section on [the jump above Francoise Maxwell's room](#above-francoise-maxwells-room)
+> If you're unsure how to make the jump above rooms 27 and 28, refer to the section on [the jump above Francoise Maxwell's room](#above-francoise-maxwells-room).

 4. Retrace your steps back to the lower level then go all the way to the east to rescue [Jimmy Akers](#survivor-jimmy).